karx/ethopedia/_projects/slimefarm.md

 ## Slime Farm
 Multilayer Slime Farm by Etho.

-The farm also seperates slime based on size.
+The farm also a neat slime filterations system based on size.

 ## Special
 * A full size slime is sent to the [Donator tree farm](./donationtreefarm) every so often.